-Are you looking for a new dog to add to your family?
+Are you looking for best dog to buy or a new dog to add to your family?
 Consider one of the most popular cute dog breeds in Canada.
 Many of them have topped this list year over year, and for good reason.
 From the Cavalier King Charles Spaniel to the Bernese Mountain Dog and Cairn Terrier, some of these breeds will be familiar while others might not.

 Each of these cute dog breeds has some pretty desirable qualities that may just be exactly what you’re looking for.
 From the gentle giant known as the Portuguese Water Dog to the eager to please Basset Hound, and fun-loving Siberian Husky, Alaskan Malamute, and Cocker Spaniel--dogs are truly man's best friend.
-Check our updated list of the most popular dog breeds in Canada for 2020.
+Check our updated list of the best dog breeds to own in Canada for 2022.
 Compared to recent years, there have been some pretty significant changes, and a few dogs are making their debut on the top 10!

 1. Mixed Breeds